 Download the latest Seq

-Opening the installer MSI file will start the Setup Wizard:
+Launching the installer will start the Setup Wizard:

-After the wizard completes, browse the Seq UI at http://localhost:5341.
+After the service is configured, browse the Seq UI at

 - Using ASP.NET Core - the Microsoft.Extensions.Logging library included in ASP.NET Core works well with Seq.